Ridge Church School: Curriculum

 The school population is 987 pupils comprising 466 boys and 521 girls.
 The academic year runs on a three term calendar: Advent, Lent and Trinity terms.
 In 2011, the school introduced a one–year kindergarten programme for 5-year-olds.
 The 10-year curriculum is therefore made up of a one-year kindergarten course, 6-year primary school and three years of Junior High School.
 The headmistress is assisted by three assistant heads for each department: kindergarten and lower primary; upper primary and the junior high departments.
 The three-year (9-term) Junior High School (JHS) curriculum according to the Ghana Education Service syllabus prepares students for the Basic Education Certificate Examination (BECE) conducted by the West African Examinations Council.
 All pupils are trained in the Marion Richardson handwriting system.
 School subjects taught include languages including English, French, Ghanaian languages such as Ga and Twi, mathematics, music, natural sciences, social studies, religious and moral education, basic design and technology (pre-vocational skills, graphic design & pre-technical skills), home economics (catering & life skills), information and communications technology (ICT) and physical education.
 In the 1970s, all Common Entrance Examination candidates from the school were admitted to their first choice secondary school as a result of the school's selectivity and rigorous curriculum.
-The school has consistently obtained a 100% pass rate in the Common Entrance Examination and later the Basic Education Certificate Examination, making it one of the best basic schools in the country.
+The school has consistently obtained a 100% pass rate in the Common Entrance Examination and later, the Basic Education Certificate Examination, making it one of the best basic schools in the country and a feeder for highly selective secondary schools.

-The Ridge Church School is a feeder for highly selective secondary schools in the country such as Aburi Girls' Senior High School, Accra Academy, Achimota School, Adisadel College, Archbishop Porter Girls Secondary School, Ghana Senior High Technical School, Holy Child School, Mawuli School, Mfantsipim School, Opoku Ware Senior High School, Pope John Senior High School and Minor Seminary, Prempeh College, Presbyterian Boys' Secondary School, St. Augustine's College, St. Louis Senior High School, St. Peter's Boys Senior High School, St. Roses Senior High School, St. Thomas Aquinas Senior High School, Wesley Girls' High School among several others.
-Other alumni have gone on to other top private and international high schools such as the Akosombo International School, Ghana International School, Lincoln Community School and the SOS-Hermann Gmeiner International College.
 Pupils are required to take part in extra-curricular club activities every Thursday.
 Options include Girl and Ananse Guide, Red Cross, Good News Club, Reading Club, Sports Club, Cadet Corps, Ballet, Chess, Boys’ Scout, Science Club, Cultural Drumming and Dancing Club, Music and Drama Club.
 Over the years, pupils of the schools have participated in various local and international inter-school academic and sports competitions such as The Spelling Bee Ghana and the Scripps National Spelling Bee.